microsoftgraph/microsoft-graph-docs/api-reference/beta/api/permissiongrantpolicy-post-includes.md

 ---
-title: "Add an include condition set to a permission grant policy"
+title: "Add an includes condition set to a permission grant policy"
 description: "Add conditions under which a permission grant event is included in a permission grant policy."
 localization_priority: Normal
 doc_type: apiPageType